fireworks light the sky of Delhi during Diwali

 To welcome the Goddess, rangoli are created outside home entrances during Diwali.
 Rangoli are designs made from coloured chalk, rice or flower petals.
 They are usually bordered with a lotus motif.
 Some of these designs are very intricate and colourful.
 Most Delhi hotels will have large rangoli in their lobbies on Diwali.

-Lakshmi are Ganesha are often depicted together during Diwali.
+Lakshmi and Ganesha are often depicted together during Diwali.
 Ganesha is considered the remover of obstacles and the god of wisdom.
-The main theory why Ganesha is worshiped with Lakshmi during Diwali is because without wisdom, prosperity will not come.
+The main theory of why Ganesha is worshiped with Lakshmi during Diwali is that without wisdom, prosperity will not come.

 What is the Difference Between Diwali and Deepavali?